 When someone searches at a search engine, they are usually presented with a list of search results, often referred to as SERPS – search engine result pages, that can include page titles, abstracts or snippets from those pages, and URLs from the pages.
 The abstracts or snippets may sometimes be part or all of the meta descriptions for the pages if the meta descriptions contain the keyword or keywords used by searchers in their queries.

-But, a seach engine might just as easily take that snippet from somewhere else on the page returned in search results.
+But, a search engine might just as easily take that snippet from somewhere else on the page returned in search results.
 How does a search engine evaluate search results that it might show?

 If you spend a fair amount of time trying to find the right words to use in those meta descriptions, you may want to think about what might snippets appear when your pages show up in search results and the search engines don’t use those painfully and carefully crafted meta descriptions.

 If I look up “nine inch nails,” I’m shown the following result: